Promise (n.) a declaration or assurance that one will do a particular thing or that a particular thing will happen.

 Knowledge and Ignorance

 If believers are ignorant of the promises God makes then they are unable to recognize the fulfillment and may mistake the fulfillment as a mere coincidence.
+This lack of recognition not only diminishes the impact of God’s work in our lives but also sidelines the strength of faith that could have been bolstered by witnessing God’s word come to fruition.

 How To Learn The Promises